simontroedsson/PowerBI-Dashboard/README.md

 # Amazon dashboard

-The goal of the project was to create a dashboard that vizualizes sales data for a company using Power BI.
+The goal of the project was to create a dashboard that visualizes sales data for a company using Power BI.

 ## Process
 ### Database modelling